 Located near the city’s old quarter, Sunset Hotel Hoi An is decorated in true Vietnamese style.
 The rooms are air-conditioned and come with a private bathroom ((with free toiletries).
-The rooms are also fitted with the basic amenities including in-room wifi, tv, and mini bar.
+The rooms are also fitted with basic amenities including in-room wifi, tv, and a minibar.

 On the second floor is a restaurant serving Vietnamese, Asian, and Western dishes, with a balcony overlooking the river, making it a great spot to dine and relax – with a view!
 Sunset Hotel also has a pool, bar, garden, and a gift shop on site.